-None of these books are required to become an entrepreneur.
-You can start a business and you can accomplish many great things without ever reading a single one of these books.
-But, if you go that route, you’ll almost certainly waste a lot of time rediscovering things that others have already solved for you.
+Note, none of these books are required to become an entrepreneur.
+You can start a business and accomplish great things without reading any of them.
+But, you’ll likely spend a lot of time rediscovering things that others have already solved for you.
 So think of these books as shortcuts that can save you time, energy, and money.

 1. The Lean Startup by Eric Ries